Getu11/OEIChallenge/README.md

 ### Example Request

 The example included has the `test-case1.sh` script updated
+NOTE: the script had a `unknown operator` error (probably because I used ZSH), the original file is `test-case1-original.sh`.
 ``` bash
 ./test-case1.sh
 Test 1 : [  OK  ]